You may or may not have heard about “Beyond Raw LIT,” one of the latest pre workout supplements to hit the market.

 There’s only two ingredients in the pump complex:

 That’s it.
-Most pre workouts have at least four ingredients in their pump complexes, and while this one isn’t bad, it certainly doesn’t stand out much.
+Most pre workout supplements have at least four ingredients for pumps, and while this one isn’t bad, it certainly doesn’t stand out.

-Citrulline is one of the best pre workout ingredients for getting crazy pumps, and 3 grams is definitely enough to see some benefits.
+Citrulline is one of the best pre workout ingredients for getting crazy pumps, and 3 grams per serving is enough to see some benefits.

 L-Citrulline, a more bio-available form of Citrulline, is broken down into L-Arginine by your body, which then creates nitric oxide.